 - When CRAs receive a search from us they will place a search footprint on your credit file that may be seen by other organisations (like banks, other utility companies, companies who offer you credit to purchase goods).

-- If there are people who are associated with your account for example you tell us that you have a spouse or financial associate, we will link your records together, so you should make sure you discuss this with them, and share with them this information, before making your application or providing their details (for example adding them as a person who has authority to act on your behalf in relation to dealing with your account).
-CRAs will also link your records together and these links will remain on your and their files until such time as you or your partner successfully files for a disassociation with the CRAs to break that link.
+- If there are people who are associated with your account for example you tell us that you have a spouse or financial associate, we may share separate records for each individual, so you should make sure you discuss this with them, and share with them this information, before making your application or providing their details (for example adding them as a person who has authority to act on your behalf in relation to dealing with your account).
+CRAs will link your records together and these links will remain on your and their files until such time as you or your partner or financial associate etc. successfully files for a disassociation with the CRAs to break that link.

 - The identities of the CRAs, their role also as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods and your data protection rights with the CRAs are explained in more detail in the Credit Reference Agency Information Notice (CRAIN).
 CRAIN is accessible from each of the three CRAs – clicking on any of these three links will also take you to the same CRAIN document:

 - If you would like to see what information the CRAs hold about you, you can contact those currently operating in the UK.
 The information they hold may not be the same so it is worth contacting them all.
 They will charge a small statutory fee.

 From the date your Smart meter is installed or the date we notify you we are able to utilise the functionality of a Smart meter that a previous supplier fitted, or from the date we take over your supply and your Smart meter functionality is already available to us (as appropriate), we will use the Smart energy consumption data for the purposes set out in this policy.

 We will use the Smart energy consumption data we obtain remotely for the following purposes depending on what level of Smart energy data you have chosen: